Tejasvk/Tejasvk.github.io/_pages/cv.md

 {% include base_path %}

-Here is a short summary of my career and educational trajectory.

 * Postdoc at Aalto University (Oct.
 2019-)
 * PhD student at the University of Warwick (Nov.
 2015 - Sept.
 2019) with [Prof. Graham Cormode](http://dimacs.rutgers.edu/~graham/).